 **Airbnb is founded in San Franciso, so the options are endless here and can provide a more authentic experience.
 Use THIS link to get $40 off your first stay.

-Hayes Valley: I love Hayes Valley for the cute houses, boutique shopping, and incredible restaurants.
+I love Hayes Valley for the cute houses, boutique shopping, and incredible restaurants.
 It’s in the heart of the city – literally, it’s very much in the middle.
 This lends it to be a great area to call your home base and explore the rest of the city in.
-Book at Sleep Over Sauce (the restaurants downstairs is incredible!) or an Airbnb.
+Book at an Airbnb for the local’s experience!

-Duboce Triangle: Lastly, Duboce Triangle makes a great place to stay as it’s right nextdoor to the Castro, The Mission and the Downtown area (Soma, FiDi, Union Square, etc).
+Lastly, Duboce Triangle makes a great place to stay as it’s right next door to the Castro, The Mission and the Downtown area (Soma, FiDi, Union Square, etc).
 If you like to eat, consider this neighborhood.
-Look for a cute Airbnb here.
+Look for a cute Airbnb here – I recommend one in the Castro that’s on the hill so you get views!

 GETTING AROUND THE CITY